annacprice/nlp-bio-tools/README.md

 ### Stage 2: mlpipe ###
 mlpipe builds a binary classification machine learning (ML) model.

 Some of the txt files produced by pdf2nlp have been placed in mlpipe/data/text to make a training set for mlpipe.
-They have been divided into positive and datasets.
+They have been divided into positive and neagtive classes.
 The expected output of the mlpipe container (a txt results file, ROC curve, and the saved pkl files for the built ML model) can be found in mlpipe/data/output.

 If using Mac OS you will need to remove .DS_Store files from the mlpipe/data/text/positive and mlpipe/data/text/negative directories before running the mlpipe container.
 I.e. when in the directory run
 ```